GALLERY

 WARNING: Many glazes and stains can be toxic or give off poisonous fumes.
 When you buy your materials, be sure to know what they contain and the appropriate precautions to take when using them.
 Wear a mask and gloves when working with chemicals and make sure the room you are in is well ventilated.
 Great care is needed when there is the danger of inhaling fumes or using a spray that contaminates the air.

-IN-GLAZE is when the glaze-base and decoration are fired together, this is the Majolica method.
-The surface of the opaque glaze-base is decorated with colored glazes; then they are both fired together and when fired, they fuse and integrate to form a shiny glaze that accentuates the colors and leaves a smooth, vitrified, unbroken surface, so you cannot feel or see different levels.
+IN-GLAZE; is when the glaze-base and decoration are fired together.
+A piece of ceramic in the bisque state is covered with an opaque glaze-base and then decorated with colors; they are both fired together at 980º C as a result, they fuse and integrate to form a shiny glaze that accentuates the colors and leaves a smooth, vitrified, unbroken surface, where you cannot feel or see different levels.
+Read more about: In-glaze

 ca: ESMALT-BASE (b) Tipus de bases